Edgewater Park, New Jersey: Roads and highways

 As of May 2010, the township had a total of 28.76 mi of roadways, of which 22.69 mi were maintained by the municipality, 4.80 mi by Burlington County and 1.27 mi by the New Jersey Department of Transportation.

 U.S. Route 130 is the main highway serving Edgewater Park, running along the southeastern edge of the township, forming its border with neighboring Willingboro Township.
 County Route 543 also passes through the township close to the Delaware River.
 Both roads are oriented southwest to northeast parallel to the river, but are signed north–south.

 Public transportation

 NJ Transit provides bus service on the 409 route between Trenton and Philadelphia, and on the 419 route between Camden and Burlington.

 The Beverly/Edgewater Park station provides service between the Trenton Transit Center in Trenton and the Walter Rand Transportation Center (and other stops) in Camden on NJ Transit's River Line light rail system.

-BurLink bus service is offered on the B2 route between Beverly and Westampton Township.
+BurLink bus service is offered on the B2 route between Beverly and Westampton.